sabamadadi/Advanced-Programming/README.md

 In the beginning, user 25 makes a request.
 The entered URL is correct and the query is successfully created.
 In the second query, user 25 requests again, but since 4 seconds have passed since their previous request, they cannot have a new request to link to the desired site.
 The third request is created correctly.
 In the last request, due to the required time passing, user 25 can make a new request and their request is successfully created.

 ## Ex 8
+You are given two strings as input.
+Your task is to determine whether these two strings are Peter's favorite strings or not.

+Peter's favorite strings are strings that have the same characters that occur the same number of times in both strings.
+However, the order may be different.
+For example, "alireza" and "raelzai" are two examples of Peter's favorite strings.

+To implement this algorithm, it is recommended to take a look at the concept of HashMap in Java.

+### Input:
+The first line contains the first string, and the second line contains the second string.

+### Output:
+If the two input strings are Peter's favorite strings, print "true", otherwise print "false".

+## Ex 9